makusan8/kubernetes/README.md

 As you can see, the coredns pods above are in Creating/Pending state.
 These pods are responsible for our internal DNS inside the cluster.

-It turns out we don't have any network plugin yet in our cluster.
+It turns out that we don't have any network plugin yet in our cluster.

 So let's install that, we're gonna use calico plugin :